 If you test positive for Covid-19 or are asked to isolate and are not able to attend your class or pre-booked event, please contact the Bishopsgate Box Office for further information (email@example.com).
 Please do not come to the Institute in person if you have symptoms or have tested positive.

-In addition to these measures, Bishopsgate Institute has strict cleaning protocols in place and ventilation throughout the building.
-There are also numerous hand-sanitising stations available and touch-free drinking fountains.
+Bishopsgate Institute has strict cleaning protocols in place and ventilation throughout the building.
+There are hand-sanitising stations available throughout the building and touch-free drinking fountains.
 Find out more about how we’re keeping you safe.

 Meet the Artists